cervenkam/fjp/README.md

 is actually a OS image, which can be booted, so commands like `dd` can be usefull.

+# Compiler in action
+There are four testing **pl0** programs in the root folder of this project.
+If you compile and run these programs, you get this output:
 <p align="center">
 	<img src="pictures/hilbert.png" width="400px"/>
 	<img src="pictures/circle.png" width="400px"/>
 	<img src="pictures/bounce.png" width="400px"/>
 	<img src="pictures/fizzbuzz.png" width="400px"/>
 </p>

+First image (program `hilbert.pl0`) generates hilbert curve.
+It mainly aims to test recursion and nested procedures.
+The second image (program `circle.pl0`) generates concentric circles and tests loops.
+Third example (program `bounce.pl0`) draws bouncing object in 45 degrees.
+It tests correct compilation of conditions.
+The last example (program `fizzbuzz.pl0`) (look it up if do not know fizzbuzz program) tests mainly arithmetic.